PlayerMake/Player-Make-Unity-SDK/README.md

-**Player Make** is a Unity UGC platform that allows developers to turn any in-game asset into something that players can customize and make their own.
+**Player Make** is a UGC platform that allows developers to turn any in-game asset into something that players can customize and make their own.

 ## Features